telerik/blazor-docs/globalization/localization.md

 >note The code snippets below will showcase a sample implementation for a server-side app.
 For a client-side app, some framework configurations my differ and you cannot use `.resx` files because the framework does not support them.

->tip You can find an example implementation in our offline demos project that you can find your Telerik UI for Blazor installation.
+>tip You can find an example implementation in our offline demos project that are available your Telerik UI for Blazor installation (both [msi]({%slug installation/msi%}) and [zip]({%slug installation/zip%})).

+>note When following this tutorial to add localization to an existing app, make sure to compare the configuration you are copying so that you do not remove configuration necessary for your app.

 >caption Step 1 - Example for enabling localization in the app